 salt and freshly ground black pepper

-Oh, this will be the stronger tasting garlic mashed potatoes recipe.
+This will be the stronger tasting garlic mashed potatoes recipe.

 How do we know potatoes are done?
 We pierce them with a fork and if they are cooked they will be soft and tender.
-It takes potatoes 15 to 20 minutes to cook.
+It usually takes potatoes 15 to 20 minutes to cook.

 In the meantime mix milk, cream and butter and heat them so the butter melts (bot not to boil).
 Don’t mix your hot potatoes with cold milk or cream - this can make potatoes gluey.

 Now it’s time to add the garlic.
-Peel all the garlic if you haven’t already and use garlic press to squeeze them into the potatoes.
+Peel all the garlic (if you haven’t already) and use garlic press to squeeze them into the potatoes.
 Add milk, cream, and butter mix and mash the potatoes with wire masher or potato ricer.

 For The Second Garlic Mashed Potatoes Recipe we will need: